damusss/mili/guide/utility.md

 To update the scroll you need to use the associated `Scroll` object and call `Scrollbar.scroll_moved` immediately after.

-To update the scrollbar, you need to call `Scrollbar.update` passing the target container's interaction or element data (the same one you pass to `Scroll.update`, also required) and you then need to call `Scrollbar.update_handle` passing the handle's interaction.
+To update the scrollbar either use the **update ID system** or you need to call `Scrollbar.update` passing the target container's interaction or element data (the same one you pass to `Scroll.update`, also required) and you then need to call `Scrollbar.update_handle` passing the handle's interaction.

 The `needed` property signals you if the container needs to be scrolled or if the children fit inside.